 For a guaranteed sighting of a sloth, you can visit one of the various sloth sanctuaries in the country, such as the Sloth Sanctuary in the province of Limon.
 I also saw adorable baby sloths while visiting the Jaguar Rescue Center in Puerto Viejo.

-Costa Rica has four species of monkeys: Squirrel, Capuchin, Spider and Howler monkeys.
+There are four species of monkeys in Costa Rica: Squirrel, Capuchin, Spider and Howler monkeys.
 During a trip to Costa Rica, you are very likely to see at least one of these types of monkeys, if not more.

 Capuchin monkeys love to hang out at the beach at the end of Manuel Antonio National Park, so this is one of the best places to see them.